How to Coordinate a Bathroom Renovation

 3. Coordinate the project schedule

-The key to a stress-free bathroom renovation lies in the scheduling of each tradie.
+The key to a stress-free bathroom renovation lies in the scheduling of each trade.
 You don’t want them turning up at the same time, in the wrong sequence of order, or weeks apart.
-Their arrival needs to be well-coordinated – as each tradie finishes, the next should arrive, without any overlapping.
+Their arrival needs to be well coordinated; as each tradie finishes, the next should arrive without any overlapping.

 The tradies below are listed in order of appearance with a time estimate for each to help you coordinate a project schedule.